 - Your player must attend in order to be properly fit for the equipment rented.

-- A check made payable to BARC in the amount of $250.00 must be made at the time of pickup.
+- A check made payable to BARC in the amount of $250.00 dated July 1st, 2024 must be made at the time of pickup.
 This is a security deposit that will be returned when the rented equipment is returned.

 Clinic does not require equipment.
 A standard lacrosse stick is the only requirement for clinic.
 For all other age groups the required equipment is: